-Vega makes a number of different aftermarket table saw fences.
-The U26 features a 36” long fence that can be mounted to almost any table saw with a 27” table (measured front-to-back).
+Vega manufactures a variety of aftermarket table saw fences.
+The U26 features a 36” long fence that mounts to almost any table saw with a 27” table (measured front-to-back).
 Once installed, you’ll have 26” of rip capacity to the right of your blade and 8” to the left.

-The installation process for this fence is quite straightforward.
-If you have a Delta, Powermatic, or Craftsman saw, it’s likely the mounting holes will line up.
-However, it’s possible you may need to drill some holes to get it to mount to your particular saw.
+If you have a Delta, Powermatic, or Craftsman saw, the mounting holes will probably line up for a straightforward installation.
+For other saws, you may need to drill some holes to mount it to your particular saw.
 If you don’t have a drill and tap set, you might need to pick one up.

-The fence feels rock solid once it’s clamped down in place.
+The fence feels rock solid once you clamp it down in place.
 A micro-adjustment mechanism lets you get the fence “close enough” (within an inch or so) by hand and then dial it in precisely.
 This can make for a simpler set-up than needing to nudge the entire fence by hand to set up your cuts.

 - Simple install

 - Rock solid once clamped down

 - Requires only 2 holes drilled to fit Craftsman saws